TaTooKa/Erzahlspiel/docs/source/pages/worlds/dyingsun/dyingsun.rst

 *An adept fighter, a barbarian of the Jagged Wastes, a gladiator of the arena of Zihm or a brigand in search of bloody battle.*

-Warriors are the only ones who can wear up to 5 pieces of armor without being ``Over-encumbered (Mild)``.
+Warriors are the only ones who can wear up to 5 pieces of armor without being ``Over-encumbered``.

 Skills: ``Battle Expert``, ``Athletics Adept``.